marshyon/pingsinspace/docs/About.md

 ### Coping with Engine Failures

-The Ping Engine is an API served by a web service endpoint which may be run upon one or more instances and load balanced by high availability load balanc solutions such as an API Gateway as provided by Cloud Providors such as AWS or Azure or by self hosted instances of HA Proxy or Nginx.
+The Ping Engine is an API served by a web service endpoint which may be run upon one or more instances and load balanced via high availability load balance solutions such as an API Gateway as provided by Cloud Providors such as AWS or Azure or by self hosted instances of HA Proxy or Nginx.